TIBCOSoftware/snappydata/docs/howto/tableauconnect.md

 # How to Connect Tableau to SnappyData

-Download and install SnappyData Enterprise edition to connect Tableau to SnappyData.
+Download and install SnappyData OSS edition to connect Tableau to SnappyData.
 You can connect Tableau using one of the following options:

 *	[Thrift Server](#hivesertab) compatible with Apache HiveServer2 (HS2)
 *	[SnappyData ODBC driver](#odbcdritab)